Cincinnati Bengals vs. Pittsburgh Steelers NFL Week 12 Odds, Plays and Insights for November 28, 2021

 - In 30% of Pittsburgh's games this season (3/10), the teams combined to score more than Sunday's total of 45.

-- Sunday's total is 3.2 points lower than the two team's combined 48.2 points per game average.
+- The two teams combine to score 48.2 points per game, 3.2 more than the total in this contest.

-- These two squads combine to surrender 44.2 points per game, 0.8 fewer than this contest's over/under.
+- The 44.2 combined points per game that these two squads have allowed this season are 0.8 fewer than the 45 total in this contest.

-- The Bengals and their opponents have scored an average of 46.5 points per game in 2020, 1.5 more than Sunday's total.
+- Bengals games this season feature an average total of 46.5 points, a number 1.5 points higher than Sunday's over/under.

-- In 2020, games involving the Steelers have averaged a total of 43.5 points, 1.5 fewer than this game's set over/under.
+- The 43.5 PPG average total in Steelers games this season is 1.5 points fewer than this game's over/under.

 Bengals stats and trends